-Development should seek to conserve and enhance existing trees and woodlands, particularly Ancient Woodland.
-Where development would result in the loss or deterioration of existing trees and/or woodlands, then appropriate mitigation measures should be implemented to offset any detrimental impact through the replacement of equivalent value and/or area as appropriate.
-Consideration should be given to the impact on landscape character when considering the potential loss of trees and/or woodland, and the replacement of these.
+Where development would result in the unavoidable loss or deterioration of existing trees and/or woodlands, then appropriate mitigation measures should be implemented to offset any detrimental impact through the replacement of equivalent value and/or area as appropriate.
+Consideration should be given to the impact on the landscape character area and the findings of the Rochford District Historic Environment Characterisation Project (2006) when considering the potential loss of trees and/or woodland, and the replacement of these.